bazel-contrib/rules_jvm_external/README.md

 $ REPIN=1 bazel run @maven//:pin
 ```

-Without re-pinning, `maven_install` will not pick up the changes made to the
+Without re-pinning, `maven_install` will not pick up the changes made to
-WORKSPACE, as `maven_install.json` is now the source of truth.
+`MODULE.bazel`, as `maven_install.json` is now the source of truth.

 ### Requiring lock file repinning when the list of artifacts changes

 It can be easy to forget to update the `maven_install.json` lock file
 when updating artifacts in a `maven_install`.
 Normally,
-rules_jvm_external will print a warning to the console and continue
+`rules_jvm_external` will print a warning to the console and continue
 the build when this happens, but by setting the
 `fail_if_repin_required` attribute to `True`, this will be treated as
 a build error, causing the build to fail.
 When this attribute is set,